CodeYourFuture/immersive-go-course/projects/server-database/README.md

 ## Learning objectives:

 - Build a simple API server that talks JSON
-- Understand how a server and a database work together
+- Describe how a server and a database work together
-- Use SQL to read data from a database
+- Read data from a database with SQL
 - Accept data over a POST request and write it to the database

 ## Project